jnors/SiteSurveyTool/docs/onboarding.md

 - Select up to 4 images.
 They are resized to a maximum 1080px longest edge (JPEG q≈0.75) and saved locally.
 - Tap a thumbnail to preview it larger; resolution details are shown.

-## Manual Sync (Local Stub in Sprint 1)
+## Manual Sync (Google Sign-in Required)
 - The banner at the top shows overall sync state.
+- Sign in with Google to enable Drive uploads; the button disables if offline or signed out.
-- Click “Sync Now” to process the local queue (no network in Sprint 1).
-Items move pending → syncing → synced or error.
+- Click “Sync Now” to process the local queue.
+Items move pending → syncing → synced or error with retries.
-- Retry by tapping “Sync Now” again.
+- Retry by tapping “Sync Now” again once issues are resolved.

 ## Notes
-- Sprint 1 does not include Google OAuth or Drive uploads.
-- Service worker and shell/image caching are not yet implemented; offline capture works via Dexie.
+- Manual sync remains user-triggered; Drive integration writes to `/My Drive/SST/<Project>` once signed in.
+- Offline mode keeps capture/editing available; sync waits until a connection returns.